Life is amazing and we don’t understand it’s value until we see it crumbling in our own eyes.

 And most importantly, we don’t see these risks until it becomes too late to face.

-When you have a habit of walking together for 5 minutes as a couple in the evening, you reduce this risk.
+When we make a habit of walking together for ten minutes as a couple in the evening, we reduce this risk.

-When you write a paragraph of something and your spouse read aloud, you reduce this risk.
+When we write a paragraph of something and your spouse read aloud, we reduce this risk.

 These are very simple steps but we never apply, we have ready made answers, oh, I know but I don’t have time.

-Well, nobody has time to do everything in life, but we must have time to do necessary important things.
+Brian Tracy, motivational speaker and author of ‘Eat That Frog!‘ always says that nobody has time to do everything in life, but we must have time to do necessary important things.

 Marriage is an important thing.